Judah II: Standing among other scholars

 Judah's authority as patriarch was not absolute: he could not carry out his intention of omitting the fast-day of Tisha B'Av when it fell on the Sabbath.
 He was not regarded by his contemporaries as their equal in scholarship, as appears from a curious meeting between him and R. Yannai.

 However, Judah was not so unimportant as might appear from this, since Shimon ben Lakish (who was not his pupil) hands down a whole series of halakhic teachings in the name of "Judah Nesi'ah".
 Shimon ben Lakish doubtless survived Judah and repeated his traditions.
 Shimon handed down also some of Judah's aggadic teachings.
 The passage (Nazir 20c) referring to Simeon ben Lakish as "sitting before Judah" and explaining a midrash does not refer to him as a pupil, but as a member of the college.
 This view is supported by Avodah Zarah 6b, which speaks of Shimon as "sitting before Judah Nesi'ah"; here the patriarch asks Shimon what to do in a certain case, and Shimon clearly appears as the better halakhist, not as Judah's pupil.

 Judah's relations to the scholars of his time appear from the following disagreement between Judah and the rabbis: "One said: 'The time is adapted to the leader [parnas]'; the other said: 'The leader is adapted to the time'".
 It was probably Judah who said that the leader is adapted to the time, and that he must not be blamed for his own incapacity.
 In the above-mentioned meeting between Judah and Jose of Maon it was Jose who said, "As the time, so the prince."

 On another occasion, Judah openly confessed his incapacity.
 Once during a drought he had ordered a fast and prayed in vain for rain.
 Thereupon he said, "What a difference between Samuel of Ramah and Judah, the son of Gamaliel!
 Woe to the time which has such a tent-peg, and woe to me that I have come at such a time!"
 Rain soon fell in consequence of this self-abasement.

 Relations with Origen

 Grätz identifies Judah's brother Hillel, with the "patriarch Joullos" ('Ιοῦλλος πατριάρχης), with whom Origen conversed at Caesarea on Biblical subjects.
 But as Hillel himself was not a patriarch, it may be assumed that it was Judah who conversed with Origen.
 Origen probably misread ΙΟϒΛΟΣ (Joulos) for ΙΟϒΔΑΣ (Joudas).
-This assumption agrees with the above-mentioned statement about Hoshaiah's close relations with the patriarch, for it may be assumed as a fact that Hoshaiah had intercourse with Origen at Caesarea.
+This assumption agrees with the above-mentioned statement about Hoshaiah's close relations with the patriarch, for it may be assumed as a fact that Hoshaiah had contact with Origen at Caesarea.